magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 };
 ```

+App and Function metadata is made publicly available unless the App or Function's `private` key is set to true.
+This enables things like building an App or Function that can search for relevant Apps or Functions given some criteria.

-### Public Metadata
+### Accessing Public Metadata

-todo add details on publishing full list to S3 periodically

-todo `private` does not appear here
+Make a GET request to `https://magicsandbox.ai/magics` and include the header `Authorization: Bearer <apiKey>`, where `<apiKey>` is your API key, which you can generate [here](https://magicsandbox.ai/api-key).
+Ensure your client is configured to follow redirects.

+The public metadata is updated once hourly.
+Requesting the public metadata more frequently than hourly may result in an error.
+If you need more frequent updates, you'll need to publish a Function with the `subscribeToUpdates` key set to true.

 ### Subscribing to Updates

 If you set `subscribeToUpdates` to true, your endpoint will receive updates when users publish or update Apps or Functions.
-This enables you to create metaFunctions like [magicsandbox.findApp](todo), which takes user input and finds an App that best matches it.

 - The request is a POST to `endpoint/update`, so if your endpoint is `https://example.com/my-function`, you'll receive updates at `https://example.com/my-function/update`.
 - Includes headers:
   - `Content-Type: application/json`
-  - `Authorization: Bearer <hashedKey>`, see [endpoint](todo).
+  - `Authorization: Bearer <hashedKey>`, see [endpoint](#endpoint).
 - Includes a `Metadata` body

 todo app.messageHandler

-## Questions or Feedback
+## Limits

-For additional questions or feedback, please [create an issue](https://github.com/magicsandbox-ai/magicsandbox/issues/new?template=Blank+issue).
-We'd love to hear from you!
+- Function timeout: 60 seconds
+- Maximum requestFunction arguments size: 1 MB
+- Maximum Function response size: 10 MB
+- Maximum command object size: 100 KB
+- Maximum publishing size: 50 MB
+- Maximum App storage: 10 MB
+- Maximum Assistant backup storage: 1 GB